Coupon Sites are Cash Cows

 Want to Run Your Own Coupon Site?

 Sure, now that you see a ton of money is being made, who wouldn’t want to run their own coupon site.
 Going forward you have a few options.
 You can have your own site created and programmed, which will cost you some money… but will also give you better management down the road.
 The simple and free route is to just start a blog and throw coupon codes and articles up on your site whenever you see them.
-Another option, possible most effective and most efficient, is a newer solution called ForMeToCoupon, which provides you will all of the datafeeds and coupon codes you need to successfully run a coupon site.
-Depending on the package you would like to run, you are looking at prices from $500 to $1495 a month.
+Another option, possibly most effective and most efficient, is an innovative solution called FMTC, which provides you will all of the datafeeds and coupon codes you need to successfully run a coupon site.
+Depending on the package you would like to run, you are looking at prices from $500 to $1995 a month.
 If you are just toying with the idea and want to give it a whirl, throwing a coupon blog together is your best option.
+FMTC can also help you there with their Publisher Toolkit.
+There’s no automation with Publisher Toolkit, but the price is right: starting at $0.
 If it gains any traction, pull your earnings toward a better site and solution.

 While many niche markets are tapped and super saturated, there is always room in the coupon industry.
 While the big players focus on covering all sites and coupons, you can succeed with a smaller niche coupon site that targets to specific products like clothes, games or electronics.
 Take some time to scope out the competition and see if you can do it better!

 Wait... before you leave, consider these top resources: